tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

 ### Candidate generation
 The paper and presentations also suggests ways to better sample light candidates for the first step - candidates generation per reservoir - by storing emissive triangles based on their power.
 We have yet to incorporated this into our implementation (since we are not dealing with complex lights here)

-### Temporal reuse
-Currently, we are only reusing one reservoir from one past frame, but temporal reuse could have a larger effect on time convergence if incorporating multiple past frames instead.
-This would however result in a much lower FPS due to additional buffers for past frames as well as calculation.

 ### Pass reduction
 We may be able to reduce at least one pass by refactoring and moving our implementation of global illumination to the last pass, and by using the buffers in a better way as well.